 Signatures have been in Outlook for a long time.
 In an email message go to Message | Include | Signature.

-If you’ve already created a signature you can choose one from the pull-down list and it’ll be copied into the message were your cursor is currently placed.
+If you’ve already created a signature, you can choose one from the pull-down list and it’ll be copied into the message where your cursor is currently placed.
 Otherwise choose Signatures …. to see the options.

 At the top is a list of available signatures with options to delete, make, save or rename a signature.

 On top right is a choice of email accounts (a pull-down list if you have more than one in that Outlook profile).
 Signatures can be linked to particular email accounts – with different signatures (or none) for new messages and replies/forwards.
 More on this below.

 The bottom is where you can make or edit a signature.
 Signatures can contain anything that an email message can – images, links, color, symbols etc. The editing tools are quite limited so most people create their signatures in Word or a HTML editor then paste into the Edit signature space.
 You can attach a .vcf Business Card to emails using the toolbar button but it’s rarely used these days, most people have a link to Facebook, Linkedin etc.

 Each email account can have one or more signatures automatically inserted into messages for that account.

 You might have two email accounts, one for personal emails and another linked to your work email.
 Each email account can have a signature that automatically appears when you make a new message, reply or forward – that’s done from the ‘Signatures and Stationery’ dialog mentioned above.